dexie/dexie-website/cloud/docs/consistency.md

 ## Update Operations

 Update-operations manipulate individual properties rather than replacing entire objects.
 Update operations prohibit conflicts when two different clients mutate different properties on the same object.
-This requires that the dexie operation to update was a [Table.update()](</docs/Table/Table.update()>) (or [Collection.modify()](/docs/Collection/Collection.modify()) with a where-clause using equality comparision on primary key) and that the provided changes was an object that listed the properties to update (not a JS callback).
+This requires that the dexie operation to update was a [Table.update()](</docs/Table/Table.update()>) (or [Collection.modify()](/docs/Collection/Collection.modify()) with a where-clause using equality comparison on primary key) and that the provided changes was an object that listed the properties to update (not a JS callback).
 If [Table.put()](</docs/Table/Table.put()>) however was used instead of [Table.update()](</docs/Table/Table.update()>), the intention would be to actually replace the entire object and will therefore overwrite another update or put operation and not allow for two clients updating different props.

 Update operations avoid conflicts as long as the different clients updates different properties on the object, but if two different clients update the same property, the latest performed operation will overwrite the previous one.
 An example would be a Todo item's `done` property.
 If user A sets `{done: true}` on the same object as user B sets `{done: false}` the operation that was performed latest in time will be the one that overwrites the other.
 The timestamp of when the actual operation took place on the client, decides which operation will overwrite the other.
 This timestamp is adjusted to each client's time-diff against the server.